bluenote-1577/skani/README.md

 3. **Fast computations**.
 Indexing/sketching is ~ 3x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).

 4. **Efficient database search**.
-Querying a genome against a preprocessed GTDB database (>65000 genomes) takes a few seconds with a single processor and ~5 GB of RAM.
+Querying a genome against a preprocessed database of >65000 bacterial genomes takes a few seconds with a single processor and ~5 GB of RAM.
 Constructing a database from genome sequences takes a few minutes to an hour.

 ##  Install